Yaw-VR/yaw-vr.github.io/docs/software/gamelink.md

 # Game Link

-## Overview

-**Game Link** is a free specialized tool designed to seamlessly connect VR games to Yaw VR motion simulators, enabling immersive gaming experiences with minimal setup.
-Unlike middleware solutions like SimTools, Yaw VR Game Link simplifies the process, allowing users to connect games to the simulator with a few clicks and without additional cost.
+**Game Link** is a specialized, free tool designed to connect VR games seamlessly with Yaw VR motion simulators.
+It simplifies the setup process, allowing users to connect games with just a few clicks, without additional costs.

-**Note:** Game Link can be used with a Yaw VR Motion Simulator, or the [Yaw VR Emulator](./yawvremu.md).
+**Note:** Game Link can be used with a Yaw VR Motion Simulator or the [Yaw VR Emulator](./yawvremu.md).

-### Key Features:
+## Key Features:

-1. **Game Integration**: Supports a growing list of popular VR and PC games, such as *Microsoft Flight Simulator*, *Assetto Corsa*, *Dirt 2*, *Elite Dangerous*, and more.
-If your game isn’t supported, you can request integration from the developers.
+1. **Game Integration**: Supports numerous popular VR and PC games, including *Microsoft Flight Simulator*, *Assetto Corsa*, *Dirt 2*, and *Elite Dangerous*.
+If your game isn't supported, you can request integration from the developers.
-2. **User-Friendly Setup**: Users simply start the simulator, launch Game Link, and then play their desired game.
-The tool also supports motion customization, including yaw, pitch, roll, and other dynamics.
+2. **User-Friendly Setup**: Simply start the simulator, launch Game Link, and play your desired game.
+The tool also supports motion customization.
-3. **Advanced Controls**: It allows adjustment of motion parameters, such as smoothing inputs, amplifying vibrations, and even configuring LED lighting effects on the simulator.
+3. **Advanced Controls**: Adjust motion parameters like smoothing inputs, amplifying vibrations, and configuring LED lighting effects on the simulator.
-4. **Free and Flexible**: The software is free to download and use, with ongoing updates to expand game compatibility.

-The engine also provides SDKs for Unity and Unreal, enabling developers to build native support into their games.
+4. **Free and Flexible**: The software is free to download and use, with ongoing updates expanding game compatibility.
+It includes SDKs for Unity and Unreal, enabling native support in games.

-For more information, check out the official page: <a href="https://www.yawvr.com/game-link" target="_blank">Yaw VR Game Link</a>.
+Download at: <a href="https://www.yawvr.com/game-link" target="_blank">Yaw VR Game Link</a>.

-## How to use
+## Getting Started

-1. Turn on your Yaw VR simulator, or start the [Yaw VR Emulator](./yawvremu.md)
+1. **Turn On Your Simulator**: Start your Yaw VR simulator or launch the [Yaw VR Emulator](./yawvremu.md).
-2. Open Game Link
+2. **Open Game Link**: Launch the Game Link application.
-3. On the Device Selection section of Game Link sidebar connect to your simulator
+3. **Connect to Your Simulator**: In the Device Selection section, connect to your simulator.
-4. Once connected you can select which game you would like to play from the Game Library section of Game Link
-5. Once game is selected you can access additional settings from the Yaw Link sidebar
+4. **Select a Game**: Choose a game from the list of supported titles.
+5. **Access Additional Settings**: Configure settings for the selected game plugin.

+## Main Sections

 ### Simulators

-Allows you to connect to your simulator.
+Connect to your Yaw VR motion simulator.

 ### Games

-Lists games that have motion support profiles.
+Lists games with motion support profiles.

 ### Description

-Details of the currently selected game plugin.
+Details about the currently selected game plugin, including options to:

-Allows you to:

-- Start Plugin (of the currently selected game)
+- Start Plugin
 - Recenter Yaw
 - Calibrate (parked position)
 - Start Device

 ### Motion & Vibration

-Control what telemetry value maps to what axis and vibration of the simulator.
-This allows for fine-tuning the motion experience to match the game's dynamics.
+Fine-tune the motion experience by mapping telemetry values to simulator axes and vibrations.

 ### Lights

-Configure the LED lighting effects on your simulator based on the game or specific events within the game.
+Configure LED lighting effects based on the game or specific events.

-### Arcade Buttons (only Arcade Edition Simulators)
+### Arcade Buttons (Arcade Edition Simulators Only)

-Configure arcade buttons on your simulator, allowing you to map specific actions to these buttons.
-This feature is available only on Arcade Edition simulators.
+Map actions to arcade buttons for enhanced game-play.

 ### Simulator Settings

-Adjust settings specific of your simulator, these changes survive simulator restart.
+Adjust settings like power, pitch, roll, limited yaw, and vibration.

 - Power, for motors (suggested value 30)
 - Pitch forward  (default 30)